Cristiane541/FirstJavaProgram/README.md

-# FirstJavaProgram
+# First Java Program

-This program introduces the Package concepts already;
+This program introduces the Package concepts already based on OOP;